XinnyLiuu/StocksWatch/README.md

 ## Performance and Refactoring
-In terms of code practies for refactoring, originally we were handling `Promises` with `then / catch`, but an issue arose where code became ugly and difficult to maintain as we added more and more features.
+In regards on code for refactoring, originally we were handling `Promises` with `then / catch`, but an issue arose where code became ugly and difficult to maintain as we added more and more features.
 As such, we replaced promise handling with __[async / await](https://javascript.info/async-await)__ to better manage the resolution of promises for asynchronous actions.

 Below is a snippet of code where `then / catch` were used:
 ```javascript